 The New England Bladesmiths Guild’s seminar at Ashokan is one of the oldest and most prestigious hammer-ins in America.
 This year is no exception, as we have spent the last several months assembling a lineup of demonstrators to live up to this tradition.

 Bill McGrath is our answer man for what to do with the finished knives in the most serious of circumstances.
 Bill’s skill with a blade makes him the guy you would want next to you in a dark alley in any of the roughest areas of the world.
-This year Bill will teach us uses and techniques of edged outdoor tools.
+This year Bill will teach us about making a survival kit to go with our survival knives.

 The "open forge" has been a great opportunity for participants to share and learn forging techniques from some of the most experienced smiths in the business.
 Be sure to take advantage of this opportunity.

 Don't forget to bring along any knives, or knife related items, that you may have for sale or just want to show off.
 The Ashokan knife show and exhibit is always an excellent presentation of a variety of knives and swords.
 Also, don't forget the opportunity to obtain equipment, tools, and other items from the tailgate sales surrounding the pavilion on Saturday.

 PRE-REGISTRATION IS REQUIRED!Participation will belimited to the first 90 registrants.
 Registration deadline is September 9th.
 Payment is refundable 100% if you are unable to attend and you let us know by the deadline date.
 After this date a 50% refund is available.
 Register early to guarantee your

 space!
 Please register on-line from the link below.

 Registration is now open! if you would like to register on line click here: